SuperOfficeDocs/superoffice-docs/docs/en/project/howto/sql/project-guide.md

 ## Tasks

-The different tasks defined for a project's different statuses is found in the `ProjectTypeStatusLink` table:
+The different tasks defined for a project's different statuses is found in the [ProjectTypeStatusLink table][1]:

+**Suggested appointment:**

 ```SQL
 SELECT * FROM suggestedappointment WHERE projectTypeStatusLinkId = 2